-Or perhaps you have already arrived and wondering what local restaurants to try?
+Or perhaps you have already arrived and wondered what are the best Marbella restaurants to try?

 Marbella is a frequent destination of mine (I live just a short drive away in Fuengirola), and over the number of trips, I have sampled quite a few restaurants here.

 Compared to the rest of the destinations on Costa del Sol, I would argue that the overall quality of restaurants in Marbella is much better, especially compared to more touristy places like Fuengirola.
 Having said that, there are still plenty of tourist traps and overpriced places with less-than-average food.

 Most of my trips to Marbella focused on the old town and the coastal area.
 I have not explored too many of the culinary options in Puerto Banus or more north of the city – even though I have quite a few places on my list.

 I will continue extending my recommendations and tips here as I visit the rest of the places on my wishlist.
 In the meantime, I will leave you with the current top picks for the best restaurants in Marbella.

 Here is my slowly growing list of best restaurants in Marbella that will satisfy even the biggest foodie out there.

 Taverna Casa Blanca is a very memorable place for me.

-It was the first restaurant I ever visited in Marbella when I arrived there straight after the 3 month-long lockdowns in Spain, nearly 3 years ago.
+It was the first one of the tapas bars I ever visited in Marbella when I arrived there straight after the 3 month-long lockdowns in Spain, nearly 3 years ago.